 Every DUI arrest in Nevada opens two separate cases:

 Criminal trials are actually easier to win than DMV hearings.
-Prosecutors in criminal trials have the high burden to prove guilt beyond a reasonable doubt.
-In contrast, the DMV just has to find some evidence that the defendant drove drunk or high or had illegal blood levels of drugs or alcohol.
+Prosecutors in criminal trials have the high burden of proving guilt beyond a reasonable doubt.
+In contrast, the DMV just has to find some evidence that you drove drunk or high or had an excessive blood alcohol content (BAC) of at least:

 3. Can I keep driving before the DMV hearing?

-Defendants will be allowed to drive pending the results of the DMV hearing as long as they requested the hearing within seven days of being notified about the suspension.3
+In Nevada, you are allowed to drive pending the results of the DMV hearing as long as you request the hearing within seven days of being notified about the revocation.3

 DMV hearings usually occur four to seven months after the initial arrest.